Hon. Sacha William Robin Gurdon1

 M, #10496, b.
 27 December 1845, d.
 18 January 1928

-Last Edited=13 May 2009
+Last Edited=16 May 2017

-Consanguinity Index=0.01%
+Consanguinity Index=0.02%

-Charles Henry Gordon-Lennox, 7th Duke of Richmond was born on 27 December 1845 at Portland Place, London, England.2 He was the son of Charles Henry Gordon-Lennox, 6th Duke of Richnond and Frances Harriett Greville.1 He married, firstly, Amy Mary Ricardo, daughter of Percy Ricardo, on 10 November 1868 at London, England.1 He married, secondly, Isabel Sophie Craven, daughter of William George Craven and Lady Mary Catherine Yorke, on 3 July 1882.3 He died on 18 January 1928 at age 82.
+Charles Henry Gordon-Lennox, 7th Duke of Richmond was born on 27 December 1845 at Portland Place, London, EnglandG.2 He was the son of Charles Henry Gordon-Lennox, 6th Duke of Richnond and Frances Harriett Greville.1 He married, firstly, Amy Mary Ricardo, daughter of Percy Ricardo, on 10 November 1868 at London, EnglandG.1 He married, secondly, Isabel Sophie Craven, daughter of William George Craven and Lady Mary Catherine Yorke, on 3 July 1882.3 He died on 18 January 1928 at age 82.

-He was educated at Eton College, Windsor, Berkshire, England.1 He gained the rank of officer in 1865 in the service of the Grenadier Guards.1 He held the office of Member of Parliament (M.P.)
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of officer in 1865 in the Grenadier Guards.1 He held the office of Member of Parliament (M.P.)
 (Conservative) for West Sussex between 1869 and 1885.1 He held the office of Lieutenant of the Royal Company of Archers.1 He held the office of County Alderman for Sussex.1 He held the office of Member of Parliament (M.P.)
-(Conservative) for Chichester between 1885 and 1888.1 He was awarded the honorary degree of Doctor of Law (LL.D.).1 He held the office of Militia Aide-de-Camp to HM Queen Victoria between 1896 and 1903.1 He held the office of Lord-Lieutenant of Morayshire and Banffshire.1 He gained the rank of Colonel in the service of the 3rd Royal Sussex Regiment.1 He fought in the Boer War between 1901 and 1902, where he was mentioned in despatches.1 He was invested as a Companion, Order of the Bath (C.B.) in 1902.1 He held the office of Militia Aide-de-Camp to HM King Edward VII between 1903 and 1910.1 He succeeded to the title of 7th Duke of Lennox [S., 1675] on 27 September 1903.1 He succeeded to the title of 7th Earl of Darnley [S., 1675] on 27 September 1903.1 He succeeded to the title of 7th Lord of Torboulton [S., 1675] on 27 September 1903.1 He succeeded to the title of 7th Earl of March [E., 1675] on 27 September 1903.1 He succeeded to the title of 7th Baron of Settrington, co.
-York [E., 1675] on 27 September 1903.1 He succeeded to the title of 7th Duke of Richmond [E., 1675] on 27 September 1903.1 He succeeded to the title of 7th Duc d'Aubigny, [France, 1684] on 27 September 1903.1 He succeeded to the title of 2nd Earl of Kinrara, co.
-Inverness [U.K., 1876] on 27 September 1903.1 He succeeded to the title of 2nd Duke of Gordon [U.K., 1876] on 27 September 1903.1 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1904.1 He held the office of Deputy Lieutenant (D.L.) of Sussex.1 He was invested as a Knight, Order of the Garter (K.G.) in 1905.1 He held the office of Justice of the Peace (J.P.) for Sussex.1 He held the office of Militia Aide-de-Camp to HM King George V between 1910 and 1920.1 He held the office of Chancellor of Aberdeen University in 1917.1
+(Conservative) for Chichester between 1885 and 1888.1 He was awarded the honorary degree of Doctor of Law (LL.D.)1 He held the office of Militia Aide-de-Camp to HM Queen Victoria between 1896 and 1903.1 He held the office of Lord-Lieutenant of Morayshire and Banffshire.1 He gained the rank of Colonel in the 3rd Royal Sussex Regiment.1 He fought in the Boer War between 1901 and 1902, where he was mentioned in despatches.1 He was appointed Companion, Order of the Bath (C.B.) in 1902.1 He held the office of Militia Aide-de-Camp to HM King Edward VII between 1903 and 1910.1 He succeeded as the 7th Duke of Lennox [S., 1675] on 27 September 1903.1 He succeeded as the 7th Earl of Darnley [S., 1675] on 27 September 1903.1 He succeeded as the 7th Lord of Torboulton [S., 1675] on 27 September 1903.1 He succeeded as the 7th Earl of March [E., 1675] on 27 September 1903.1 He succeeded as the 7th Baron of Settrington, co.
+York [E., 1675] on 27 September 1903.1 He succeeded as the 7th Duke of Richmond [E., 1675] on 27 September 1903.1 He succeeded as the 7th Duc d'Aubigny [France, 1684] on 27 September 1903.1 He succeeded as the 2nd Earl of Kinrara, co.
+Inverness [U.K., 1876] on 27 September 1903.1 He succeeded as the 2nd Duke of Gordon [U.K., 1876] on 27 September 1903.1 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1904.1 He held the office of Deputy Lieutenant (D.L.) of Sussex.1 He was appointed Knight, Order of the Garter (K.G.) in 1905.1 He held the office of Justice of the Peace (J.P.) for Sussex.1 He held the office of Militia Aide-de-Camp to HM King George V between 1910 and 1920.1 He held the office of Chancellor of Aberdeen University in 1917.1

 Children of Charles Henry Gordon-Lennox, 7th Duke of Richmond and Amy Mary Ricardo